seancmonahan/dactyl-chimera-keyboard/docs/index.md

 #### Optional parts

 RGBs, OLEDs, Rotary encoders, and joysticks will populate this section... eventually.
 I still need to find good vendors for myself.
+All I know so far is...
 Amazon is not a good vendor if you want your OLEDs to arrive in one piece.

 ### Hand sizing chart and using FreeCAD